BrandonHannan/SoftwareFrameworksAssignment/README.md

 | POST   | /api/acceptReport | Bans a user from a group and cleans up related data.  | Report object       | 200 OK with { valid: true }|

 ## Client-Server Interaction
-<small><small>Note: Not all interaction flows will be documented as there are too many</small></small> <br></br>
+<small><small>Note: Not all interaction flows will be documented as there are too many and only the main interaction flows will be described</small></small> <br></br>
 <strong>User Login Attempt</strong>
-1. Client (Admin's Browser): A user is within the login form page and enters their email/username and password and selects the `'Login'` button.
+1. Client (Admin's Browser): A user is within the login form page and enters their email/username and password and selects the `Login` button.

 2. Angular Component: The (click) event triggers the login() method in login.component.ts.
 This method gets the `LoginAttempt` object which contains the user's email/username and password from the login request.

 3. Angular Service: The component calls the AuthenticationService.login(user) method.
 The service packages the `LoginAttempt`object containing the user's credentials into a JSON payload.

-4. HTTP Request: The service sends an HTTP POST request to the /api/login endpoint on the Node.js server.
+4. HTTP Request: The service sends a HTTP POST request to the /api/login endpoint on the Node.js server.

 5. Node.js Server: The route handler for /api/login receives the request.